Mother in Law Plant ‘Sansevieria trifasciata’ Snake Plant

 The leaves can grow up to 12 feet tall in their native habitat, but when grown indoors, they can grow as tall as 2 feet, adding a dramatic touch to any space.

-The mother-in-law tongue flowers are greenish-white and appear on long stalks that rise above the leaves during the spring to summer.
+The mother-in-law tongue flowers are greenish-white and appear on long stalks that rise above the leaves from spring to summer.
 These Night-blooming snake plant flowers are fragrant and have a lily-like appearance.
 However, it's important to note that snake plant blooming is relatively rare indoors, and most Snake plant varieties are appreciated for their attractive leaves rather than their blooms.

 The Dracaena trifasciata is an excellent beginner plant because of its adaptability to various growing conditions and its easy-to-grow nature, making it a decorative addition indoors.